LuminousMonkey/monkey-blog/resources/posts/2014-08-18-magic-binary-numbers.md

 ---
 title: Magic Binary Numbers
 date: 2014-08-18T19:35:00Z
+description: The lost art of some binary tricks in computing.
+tags: Programming LowLevel Binary
 ---

 How would you reverse a binary sequence?
 Say, given a 16-bit number?